Flat Chern Band From Twisted Bilayer MnBi$_2$Te$_4$: The continuum model of twisted bilayer MnBi Te

-where $\omega_j=e^{(-1)^{j}\frac{2\pi}{3}}$.
-For AFM phase, we have $u_j=u_j'=\kappa=\kappa'=0$.
+where $\omega_j=e^{i(-1)^{j}\frac{2\pi}{3}}$.
 They can then be decomposed into the nonmagnetic part and FM part (if FM phase) as shown in Eqs. (\ref{Seq-T0FM}) and (\ref{Seq-TjFM}).
+For the AFM phase, the hopping matrices are given by setting $u_j=u_j'=\kappa=\kappa'=0$ in Eq. (\ref{seq-T0Tj}).
 The factor $\omega_j$ is the phase factor due to the relative in-plane shift between closest Bi atoms in neighboring SLs (assume the hopping is dominantly between the closest atoms).
 This is because at AA stackings, the closest Bi atoms of the orbital $|p_{z,\text{Bi}}^{+},s\rangle$ in the two SLs are not on top of each other but shifted in-plane by $1/3$ unit cell, while at AB stackings, the closest Bi atoms in the two SLs are on top of each other.
 In contrast, the closest Te atoms in AA stacking are on top of each other, while shifted in-plane by $1/3$ unit cell at AB stacking.

 The coefficient can be determined by let $T(\mathbf{r})$ at AA stacking ($\mathbf{r}=0$) and AB stacking ($e^{i\bm{g}_j\cdot\mathbf{r}}=\omega_j^{-1}$) positions agree with that of untwisted AA stacking and untwisted AB stacking structures, respectively (which is a good approximation for small twist angle \cite{bistritzer2011}).
-They are roughly related to the 3D parameters by
+For the FM phase, they are roughly related to the 3D parameters by